MarcoLerose97/microblaze-MCS-fpga-soc/docs/architecture/soc_overview.md

 # SoC Overview

-The system is based on a MicroBlaze MCS soft-core processor subsystem (comprising a MicroBlaze CPU and an I/O module) integrated into a custom FPGA-based SoC architecture
+The system is based on a MicroBlaze MCS soft-core processor subsystem (comprising a MicroBlaze CPU and an I/O module) integrated into a custom FPGA-based SoC architecture.

 The processor communicates with internal hardware modules through a vendor proprietary IP bus.